Interior Design

 (Image credit: Serena & Lily)

-For those looking for a less formal alternative to a structured couch, a loose linen upholstered piece – or one covered with a slipcover – can really change the look of your living room and create a more relaxed atmosphere in the space.
+For those looking for a lesson formal alternative to a structured couch, a loose linen upholstered piece – or one covered with a slipcover – can really change the look of your living room and create a more relaxed atmosphere in the space.

-3. Relaxed pillow back designs
+3. Relaxed silhouettes

 neutral living room with a velvet pillow back sofa and pops of soft light brown